Level 2 Development

 Takoma Park News

-By: Roz Grigsby
+by Roz Grigsby

 A tower crane rising from the depths of the muddy excavation site is a sign that work is underway again at Takoma Central, the long-awaited development at the corner of Carroll Street and Maple avenue on the Takoma Park/Takoma, D.C. line.
 With the arrival of heavy equipment and a load of steel I-beams, one of the most visible developments in the Takoma area seems to be back on track.